lukehabermehl/blockdsp/README.md

 * PortAudio
 * libsndfile
+* Doxygen (to build html documentation)

 ## Build

 From the repository root, run:

 			make

+This will install the static library to `$(REPO)/lib`, the public headers to `$(ROOT)/include` and the objects to `$(REPO)/bin`

+To install the built library and headers to /usr/local/lib and /usr/local/include, run

 			make install

-This will build libblockdsp and install to /usr/local/lib.
-The public headers will be installed to /usr/local/include/blockdsp, and a wrapper header that includes all of the public headers will be installed to /usr/local/include/blockdsp.h

 To run the short biquad test, run

+			make dsptest

+To build and run the unit tests, run

 			make test

-After you've done the make and make install.
+And to build the Doxygen documentation, run

+			make docs